hasham/DubbizleExercise/README.md

  * Application lists the latest movies.
  * Able to filter movies based on the release dates.
  * Contains Infinite Scrolling and Pagination.
+ * A detail screen showing movie detail and related movie recommendations.

 ### Technology Stack includes: